gvwilson/buildtogether.tech/src/design/index.md

 ## Describing Designs

-[%b Cherubini2007 %] found that developers usually don't draw [%i "software design!role of diagrams" %]diagrams[%/i%] to create a permanent record of design.
+[%b Cherubini2007 %] found that developers usually don't draw diagrams[%i "software design!role of diagrams" %] to create a permanent record of design.
 Instead, they use diagrams as an aid to conversation in the moment—essentially, as a temporary store for ideas that they wouldn't otherwise be able to keep track of ([%x thinking %]).
 In many cases, the